 In 2001, Holt became a Yamaha Young Performing Artist, a distinction reserved for only ten musicians each year.
 In 1999 he won a prestigious award from the National Alliance for Excellence, which was presented to him by composer Philip Glass.
 He has also received numerous awards and grants from ASCAP, the American Composers Forum, the Yvar Mikhashoff Trust for New Music, and the National Federation for Advancement in the Arts.

 Holt holds degrees from California Institute of the Arts, Hampshire College, Smith College, and Interlochen Arts Academy.
 He is also a percussionist, composer, teacher, and scholar.
-He resides in Los Angeles, where he serves on the faculty of the Herb Alpert School of Music at California Institute of the Arts.
+He teaches at the Herb Alpert School of Music at California Institute of the Arts (Valencia) and College of the Desert (Palm Desert), and he is the chair of the music program at The Academy of Creative Education at The Oakwood School (North Hollywood).